-L.conditor once ranged across semi-arid regions of southern Australia from western Victoria to Western Australia.
-Subfossil data combined with information from early explorers and naturalists show that the distribution of stick-nest rats formed arcs along the south-eastern, southern and south-western boundaries of the arid zone, from western Victoria to North West Cape.
-L. conditor had a more restricted distribution along the arid zone boundary than did the lesser stick-nest rat (L. apicalis).
+Leporillus conditor once ranged across semi-arid regions of southern Australia.
+Subfossil data combined with information from early explorers and naturalists show that the distribution of stick-nest rats formed arcs along the south-eastern, southern and south-western boundaries of the arid zone, from western Victoria to North West Cape in Western Australia.
+Leporillus conditor had a more restricted distribution along the arid zone boundary than did the lesser stick-nest rat (L. apicalis).
 It did not occur in the Great Victoria Desert, and was probably absent from the northern parts of the Eastern Goldfields of Western Australia.
-There is little evidence of it much south-west of the arid zone boundary.
-However, unlike the lesser stick-nest rat, it did occur all over the Nullarbor Plain (Woirnarksi and Burbridge 2016).
+There is little evidence of its occurrence south-west of the arid zone boundary.
+However, unlike the lesser stick-nest rat, L. conditor did occur all over the Nullarbor Plain (Woirnarksi and Burbridge 2016).

-L. conditor became extinct on the mainland in the 1930s remaining only on the Franklin Islands, South Australia (Woinarski et al. 2014) and thereby having undergone a significant reduction in extent of occurrence and area of occupancy.
+Leporillus conditor became extinct on the mainland in the 1930s remaining only on the Franklin Islands, South Australia (Woinarski et al. 2014) and thereby having undergone a significant reduction in extent of occurrence and area of occupancy.

-The species has since been introduced to a number of other islands and fenced mainland locations where the populations are considered to be stable (Woinarski et al. 2014).
-The species' extent of occurrence and area of occupancy has increased since this original decline, but the total area of occurrence remains a small proportion of its former range (Woinarski et al. 2014, Woinarski and Burbidge 2016).
+The species has since been introduced to a number of other islands and fenced mainland locations, and where these introductions have been successful, the populations are considered to be stable (Woinarski et al. 2014).
+The species' extent of occurrence and area of occupancy has increased since the original decline, but the total area of occurrence remains a small proportion of its former range (Woinarski et al. 2014, Woinarski and Burbidge 2016).